 Getting there: From the St. George Ferry Terminal, take the S51 bus to Father Capodanno Boulevard and Sand Lane.

-These adjacent beaches, touted for their orange-colored sand, offer a combined 2½-mile boardwalk on New York Bay, a playground, a sea turtle sprinkler, and a popular fishing pier.
+Touted for their orange-colored sand, these adjacent beaches offer a combined 2½-mile boardwalk on New York Bay, a playground, a sea turtle sprinkler, and a popular fishing pier.
+They are particularly friendly beaches for toddlers.

-Getting there: From the St. George Ferry Terminal, take the S78 bus to Seguine Ave, then walk along Hylan Boulevard to the sand.
+Getting there: From the St. George Ferry Terminal, take the S78 bus to Seguine Avenue, then walk along Hylan Boulevard to the sand.

-Arrive in your bathing suit.
-With the exception of Orchard Beach, which has changing rooms, it's against the rules to change in the bathroom stalls.
+- Arrive in your bathing suit.
+Except for Orchard Beach, which has changing rooms, it's against the rules to change in the bathroom stalls.
 If the staff catches you (or even your kids) doing it, you'll be reprimanded.

-Stay safe.
+- Stay safe.
 There have been issues with riptides over the past few years.
 Keep an eye on kids at all times and stay close to the little ones who can be pulled under or toppled over by the force of even a small wave or typical current.
-Swimming is allowed only when lifeguards are on duty, typically 10am to 6pm.

 This article was first published in May 2011, but is updated annually.